 So, creativity on its own is not enough, nor is the following of any advice about what you ‘must’ or ‘must not’ include.
-It’s about judgement and it’s about relevance – to you and to your target job.
+It’s about judgement, and it’s about relevance – to you and your target job.

 What is a CV for?

 The most common mistake that I see is that people treat the CV as if it were a list of facts.
 Let’s get it done and then send loads of them out right?